 Blu-ray Review: Paddington 2

-Based on the Michael Bond books, Paddington was a surprisingly charming and funny movie that audiences embraced when it released in late 2014.
+Based on the Michael Bond books, Paddington was a surprisingly charming and funny movie that audiences embraced upon release in late 2014.
 That level of success dictated a sequel be made, and director Paul King obliged with the release of Paddington 2 earlier this year.
 Now that it’s making its way to Blu-ray and DVD it’s time to see if the sequel can live up to its predecessor.

 Just as he saves enough to buy the book he stumbles across someone breaking into the store and stealing it.
 Paddington gives chase, but the thief escapes, and when the police arrive the only evidence they can find points the blame at the bear.
 He’s arrested, and his trial is presided over by a judge he mistakenly shaved during his time at a barber shop.
 In the end, Paddington is found guilty and sent to jail.